• Free shipping

 Conclusion

-Selecting the right flooring for a sports medicine and rehabilitation centre is crucial to creating a safe, effective, and comfortable environment.
-While rubber flooring generally stands out as the most versatile option for high-activity areas, other materials also offer unique benefits for specific needs.
-Whether prioritising shock absorption, slip resistance, or comfort, each type of sports medicine flooring solution brings value to the facility when tailored to the demands of different therapy and treatment areas.
+Choosing the right flooring for a sports medicine and rehabilitation centre is key to creating a safe, effective and comfortable environment.
+While rubber flooring is the most versatile for high activity areas, other materials have their benefits for specific needs.
+Whether it’s shock absorption, slip resistance or comfort, each physio flooring solution has value for the facility when tailored to the requirements of different therapy and treatment areas.

-By understanding the requirements of the patients and the therapeutic activities that will take place, facility managers can make informed choices about the best flooring to support their clients on the path to recovery and improved physical well-being.
+By understanding the patients and the therapy activities that will be performed, facility managers can make informed decisions on the best flooring to support their clients on their road to recovery and physical well being.